umagudipalli/MySampleGITRepo/README.md

+#myApp
-#my app for git test project
+for git test project